bramp/nine_patch/nine_patcher/README.md

 # Nine Patcher

-This creates nine-patch JSON metadata files, for use with this [Flutter package](https://pub.dev/packages/nine_patch).
+A command line tool to creates nine-patch JSON metadata files, for use with this [Flutter package](https://pub.dev/packages/nine_patch).

 ## Workflow